ziemsky/gdrive-uploader/readme.md

 # Development

-Prerequisites: JDK 11.
-The application runs find on JDK 13 but build has to run on max Java 11 as the Docker plugin used is not compatible with higher JDK versions.
+Prerequisites: Tested on JDK 14.
+The application may or may not build or run on other JDK versions.

 ## Running